leomenezessz/pyppium/docs/getting-started.md

 ```

 !!!
 Info
-    The fetcher always wait element to be visible.
+    The fetcher always awaits for elements to become visible.

 ## Testing

-Create your test and use your screens and pyppium driver.
+Create your test and use your screens and PyppiumDriver.

 ```python